veronica320/wikihow-GOSC/README.md

 * The model output will be in `output_dir/{model_name}`, i.e. the model directory you have initially, e.g. `output_dir/step_en_mbert`.
 It will contain the model's predictions on the dev set (`model_pred.csv`) and the evaluation results (`eval_results.txt`; note that this isn't final evaluation results on the GOSC task).

-### Generating scripts & Evaluating on the GOSC task
+### C. Generating scripts & Evaluating on the GOSC task

-Using the model output above, evaluation and generation can be done with
+Using the model output from B, evaluation and generation can be done with

 ```
 python eval_contruction.py --lang [language] --model [model_name] --task [step|order|combined|everything] (optional) --print